sfc-gh-dwilczak/tutorials/docs/snowflake/api/chatgpt/index.md

 # Chatgpt in Snowflake
-In this tutorial we will show you how to integrate chatgpt "Open.ai" into a user defined function in Snowflake, so it can be used anywhere.
+In this tutorial we will show you how to integrate chatgpt [Open.ai](https://platform.openai.com/) into a user defined function in Snowflake, so it can be used anywhere in Snowflake.

 ## Video
-Video still in development.
+<iframe width="850px" height="478px" src="https://www.youtube.com/embed/bS7H5Ores6M?si=IKmT7XpzTbwbRwly" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Requirement
 This tutorial assume you have an account with [openai.com](openai.com).
 You will need to get an api token from it.